werleycordeiro/Dynamic_Nelson_Siegel_Svensson_Kalman_Filter/README.rst

 * Python implementation of the Dynamic Nelson-Siegel curve (three factors) with Kalman filter
 * Python implementation of the Dynamic Nelson-Siegel-Svensson curve (four factors) with Kalman filter
 * Forecasting the yield curve is availabe
-* Loglikelihood is availabe in order to optimize.minimize the function
+* Log-likelihood is availabe in order to optimize.minimize the function

 Fitting the Dynamic-Nelson-Siegel
 ---------------------------------